Augea

 Deposit-then-trade routes

 More steps, but often lower fees and tighter spreads.
-Bank transfers with pro/advanced trading interfaces often fall into this category.
+Bank transfers paired with a pro or advanced trading interface often fall into this category.
+Same exchange, different route, very different result.
+Availability of advanced interfaces varies by exchange and country.

 What Augea estimates include

-·Spread and markup where applicable
+• Spread and markup where applicable.

-·Payment method surcharge (card processing, convenience premium)
+• Payment method surcharge (card processing, convenience premium).

 What they do not include

-·Your bank's own fees (wire charges, transfer fees)
+• Your bank's own fees (wire charges, transfer fees).

-·Card issuer fees (cash-advance charges, foreign transaction fees)
+• Card issuer fees (cash-advance charges, foreign transaction fees).

-·Withdrawal fees or tax implications
+• Withdrawal fees or tax implications.